Phones · Resale guide

 Common Scams to Watch For (India 2026)

-Google account lock (FRP).
-The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
-This renders the phone useless.
-ALWAYS insist the seller factory resets the device in front of you and completes the initial setup to confirm it’s unlocked before you pay.
+Google Account Lock (FRP).
+The phone looks fine, but after reset, it asks for the previous owner’s Google account.
+If you can’t bypass this, it’s a brick.
+ALWAYS insist the seller factory resets and completes initial setup in front of you before paying.

 Seller’s Guide — How to Maximize Your JBL Charge 5 Resale